This is your guide on Brazilian Christmas food to add a unique Latin American touch to your holiday table.

 Potato salad (Salada de maionese)

-In our Christmas table, we serve either the chicken or the potato salad.
+In our Christmas table, we serve either the chicken or this Brazilian potato salad.
 In São Paulo, my home town, we serve the potato one.

 It’s also an excellent side dish for barbecues, and it tastes divine when served with white rice.
 Double-starch, I know…